julialin2005-ops/ah-numeracy-learning-intelligence/README.md

 Recommendations require recurring evidence across skills rather than an isolated error — this prevents over-recommending off a single event.

+The pedagogical framework is informed by evidence-based numeracy intervention approaches, including the work of Ronit Bird on dyscalculia and foundational number sense.
+The AI skills and synthesis model are AH's own implementation.[1]

 **Synthesis Layer:** consolidates the five outputs into `biggest_success`, `biggest_obstacle`, `progression_ready`, and `next_session_focus` — the fields driving the tutor and parent report views.

 ## Example Output